David-44/express-template/readme.md

 1. Add a title, author and description to package.json
 2. `$ npm run first`
 - It deletes the current .git repo and .gitignore
-- It creates a git repo for the dev environment and for the live one.
+- It creates a git repo for the dev environment and for the live one
 - It installs necessary node modules at the root
 3. Add .env to both dev/.gitignore and dist/.gitignore before any modification to .env